briang123/three-x-rule/MIGRATION_PLAN.md

 - **Phase 4**: Integration and End-to-End Testing
 - **Phase 5**: Advanced Features and Optimization

-## 📋 Phase 2: Enhanced Hooks and React Integration 📋 PLANNED
+## 📋 Phase 2: Enhanced Hooks and React Integration 🔄 IN PROGRESS

 ### Implementation Status